-Poised to eclipse soy as the most popular dairy-free protein powder, brown rice offers a relatively neutral flavor profile with a slightly sandy consistency.
-It’s dense with protein, ranging from 22 grams per ounce for whole grain powder to 25 grams per ounce for brown rice protein isolate.
-It works best in smoothies and snacks and should only be used in very small quantities in cooked or baked recipes.
-Look for Growing Naturals Organic Brown Rice Protein Powder (Isolate) here.
+Brown rice is poised to eclipse soy as the most popular dairy-free protein powder.
+It offers a relatively neutral flavor profile with a slightly sandy consistency.
+Dense with protein, it ranges from 22 grams per ounce for whole grain powder to 25 grams per ounce for brown rice protein isolate.

-Smooth yet dense, this powder is gaining popularity for its milk flavor and incredible thickening capabilities.
+Smooth yet dense, this newer entry is gaining popularity for its milk flavor and incredible thickening capabilities.
 It creates very creamy smoothies and may even aid in binding for some recipes.
 Pea protein tends to be relatively high in iron and provides about 22 grams of protein per ounce.
-Look for Growing Naturals Original Raw Pea Protein Powder here.
+Look for Growing Naturals Original Raw Pea Protein Powder.

 Protein powders have a natural home in smoothies and shakes, but can also be stirred into allergen-safe “yogurt” and pudding sprinkled atop cereal and oatmeal, baked into breakfast treats, mashed into homemade meatballs and veggie burgers, or used to make these easy protein balls:

 1/4 cup (60 mL) unsweetened sunflower seed butter

 1/4 cup (60 mL) allergen-safe, unsweetened protein powder